TAU-VAILab/4-LEGS/README.md

 For example:

-    python extract_features.py -s basketball -f 0 -l 3
+    python extract_features.py -s basketball -f 0 -l 300

 For this example the extracted features are under `data/basketball/interpolators/`.

-(Feature extraction takes some time to run, we reccomend running in parallel by splitting the timesteps, if possible.)
+(Feature extraction takes some time to run, we recommend running in parallel on multiple gpus by splitting the timesteps, if possible. (e.g., -f 0 -l 10, -f 10 -l 20, etc.))

 ## Training an Autoencoder
 The next step is training an autoencoder: